CarlosMOGoncalves/sweranker-server/README.md

 # Sweranker

-This repository has move.
+This repository has moved.
 It is now on [aeminium org](https://github.com/cmg-aeminium)